Facilities

 Pickleball takes a bite out of the Big Apple.

-The fitness chain’s seven-court indoor location opens April 15 at Penn 1, a midtown Manhattan skyscraper whose tenants include Samsung, Dell, Wells Fargo, Cisco, Hartford Insurance, and Morgan Stanley.
+Life Time's newest 33,000 square-foot Life Time pickleball space in Manhattan is sandwiched between two iconic New York City landmarks: Madison Square Garden and Penn Station.
+The fitness chain's seven-court indoor location opens April 15 at Penn 1, a midtown Manhattan skyscraper whose tenants include Samsung, Dell, Wells Fargo, Cisco, Hartford Insurance, and Morgan Stanley.

 Life Time opened its health club at Penn 1 last September through its lease with Vornado Realty Trust.
-Its midtown pickleball play targets both corporate tenants and the millions of annual Penn Station commuters passing through America’s busiest train station.
+Its midtown Life Time pickleball play targets both corporate tenants and the millions of annual Penn Station commuters passing through America's busiest train station.

 "Our internal findings show about half of the business is right here inside of the tower, and then the other half are just commuters given the hundreds of thousands of people that come in and out Penn on a daily basis," Ryan Brister, VP of Club Operations at Life Time, told The Dink.
-"We've had companies already inquire about renting out one court or all seven courts for select times.
-We have a couple of smaller companies that work inside of MSG that have their corporate membership set up already."

 New York Has an Expensive Pickleball Problem